ggnicolau/bertopic-vocabulary-mismatch/README.md

 # _1. Introduction and research problem_

 We started from the &quot;_vocabulary mismatch_&quot; problem in which users use different query terms from those used in relevant documents.
-This is one of the central challenges in information retrieval (_Information Retrieval_) (Nogueira _et_ al, 2019, p.1).
+This is one of the central challenges in _Information Retrieval_ (Nogueira _et_ al, 2019, p.1).

 Our goal is to improve the information retrieval (IR) of a search engine for a specific situation.
 We start from the hypothesis that, if a user is interested in a specific document from a group, he is also interested in returning other documents from the same group (Moura, 2009, p.17 _apud_ Chakrabarti, 2003; Kobayashi and Aono, 2004).

 Our proposal was to use a document expansion technique with terms that are representative of the content of the documents, composing a new field in the search system with the extracted terms.
 We created this field by modeling topics from our documents enhanced by pre-trained embeddings (BERT) models.

 For this, we created an experimental environment that uses Elasticsearch for information retrieval.
 Elasticsearch is based on the BM25 algorithm (a classic TF-IDF-based IR algorithm) (Beiske, 2013).
-In this sense, we get a _framework_ that is composed of (BERT + topic template) + BM25.
+In this sense, we get a _framework_ that is composed of (BERT + topic model) + BM25.

 # _2. Methodology_